redstrate/redstrate.com/content/fund.md

 title: "Fund"
 ---

-I'm balancing between what the projects I do in my free time, but donations can help fund possible hardware costs and a tip is always appreciated.
+I have a full-time job, so I'm not hurting for money.
+If you still wish to donate or tip me for something I did, that's still appreciated!
+If you wish to receive something in return, I'm [open for art commissions](/commission).

-If you wish to instead receive something material in return, I'm [open for art commissions](/commission)!
+I am not an independent contractor, and cannot directly accept money in return for specific software tasks.

 # Ko-Fi